jankeromnes/gecko-dev/netwerk/srtp/src/README.md

 - the cipher F8,
 - the use of the packet index to select between master keys.

-The user should be aware that it is possible to misuse this libary, and that the result may be that the security level it provides is inadequate.
+The user should be aware that it is possible to misuse this library, and that the result may be that the security level it provides is inadequate.
 If you are implementing a feature using this library, you will want to read the Security Considerations section of [RFC 3711](https://www.ietf.org/rfc/rfc3711.txt).